-Figure 21 Reflection Measurement Short Calibration Test Setup
+Figure 4-19 Reflection Measurement Short Calibration Test Setup

 If possible, use a coupler or bridge with the correct test port connector types for both calibrating and measuring.
+Adapters between the test port and DUT degrades coupler/bridge directivity and system source match.

-For the best results, use the same adapter for the calibration and the measurement.
+For best response, use the same adapter for the calibration and the measurement.
 Terminate the second port of a two port device.